Discord’s new game store rolls out to the rest of the world today

 Discord says that access to its store should be rolling out to the rest of the world throughout the day.

 Discord’s move to become a store comes just weeks after Valve overhauled the chat system in Steam.
-While perhaps a coincidence, the timing certainly felt very “two-can-play-at-that-game”.
+While perhaps a coincidence, the timing certainly felt very “two-can-play-at-that-game.”

 When you first start poking around Discord’s store, you might notice that… well, there’s not a ton there.
 Around 20 games, at first.
-That, says the company, is deliberate; whereas the competition might offer ten thousand different games, Discord is trying to frame its store as something closer to “a local bookstore” — if it’s on their shelves, it’s essentially their digital stamp of approval.
+That, says the company, is deliberate; whereas the competition might offer 10,000 different games, Discord is trying to frame its store as something closer to “a local bookstore” — if it’s on their shelves, it has essentially their digital stamp of approval.

 At launch, it’ll sell: